 A state divorce court may, under certain circumstances, treat accrued military leave as a divisible asset.
 As an example, if a servicemember whose base pay is $6000 per month has exactly 30 days of accrued leave, that could be considered a $6000 asset.

-In Colorado, the deciding factor appears to be whether the servicemember has a present right to cash in the leave, or whether the court is being asked to speculate that he/she may do so in the future.
+In Colorado, the deciding factor is whether the employee has the right to cash in the leave, and whether its value can be determined.
 See the Vacation & Sick Time article in the Colorado Divorce & Family Law Guide for more information.

 A "military divorce" is not a special type of proceeding - like any other dissolution of marriage action, it will take place in civilian courts, not military courts, in front of the same domestic relations judges and magistrates who preside over family law cases involving civilians.
 The term "military divorce" is simply shorthand for a divorce when one, or both, of the spouses is in the armed forces.